javadev/LeetCode-in-Java/src/main/java/g0401_0500/s0427_construct_quad_tree/readme.md

 **Quad-Tree format:**

+You don't need to read this section for solving the problem.
+This is only if you want to understand the output format here.
 The output represents the serialized format of a Quad-Tree using level order traversal, where `null` signifies a path terminator where no node exists below.

 It is very similar to the serialization of the binary tree.
 The only difference is that the node is represented as a list `[isLeaf, val]`.